Sustainable Packaging: Recyclable vs. Bio-Based

 Still, the materials separation problem persists—if flexible packaging materials can't be easily separated, they can't be easily recycled.
 On the other hand, if the packaging materials can be easily separated, it's often an indicator of a flexible package with poor ink protection and barrier control.

-Sustainable Packaging Option: Biodegradable Packaging
+Sustainable Packaging Option: Bio-Based Packaging

 Sustainable Packaging (Bonus) Option: Compostable Packaging